 Some of the most common examples of job site negligence include:

 - Negligent training and supervision of staff

 - Lack of safety gear and equipment for workers

 - Trip hazards from material and debris on the site

 - Cutting corners on worker safety to rush production schedules

 Most employers in Texas choose to carry workers’ compensation insurance, which provides limited benefits for their employees who are injured on the job.
 But workers’ compensation benefits often come nowhere close to replacing pre-accident wages, paying for all needed medical care, or helping you cope with the death of a loved one.

 If you are faced with workers’ compensation payments that do not fairly compensate for your harms and losses, we can help you review the best course of action when you contact our firm.

-At The Ammons Law Firm LLP, we take the time to understand each client’s unique situation and explore every possible legal avenue for recovery.
-Because we have extensive experience litigating complex on-the-job accident claims, our workplace negligence attorneys can work with skilled investigators and the latest technology to create a strong strategy for your case.
+At The Ammons Law Firm, we take the time to understand each client’s unique situation and explore every possible legal avenue for recovery.
+Because we have extensive experience litigating complex on-the-job accident claims, our Midland personal injury lawyers can work with skilled investigators and the latest technology to create a strong strategy for your case.

 Here are a few key areas where we focus our practice: